hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/evm-tool.md

 ## EVM tool options

-The first mode of the EVM tool runs an arbitrary EVM and is invoked without an extra command.
+The first mode of the EVM tool runs arbitrary EVM bytecode and is invoked without an extra command.
 Use [command line options](../../reference/evm-tool.md#options) to specify the code and other contextual information.
 For example: